Kkulkarni1/CAPG/README.md

 3. SAM file containing the alignments of selected target regions in each subgenome to each other.
 Pass it in via the ```--geno``` command-line option.

-It also requires several command-line options.
+It also requires one command-line option.

-1. You must name the target regions to genotype, including the chromosome name and the start and end positions relative to the whole chromosome.
+You must name the target regions to genotype, including the chromosome name and the start and end positions relative to the whole chromosome.
 For example, ```chr1:1-10``` means you want to genotype from position 1 to 10 (1 based) in chromosome 1.
 Use ':' to seperate chromosome name and region index.
 Use '-' to seperate start and end positions.
 Pass these in by the ```--ref_names``` command-line option.